Second-wave positive psychology: Existential positive psychology

-Paul Wong has argued for the need to integrate positive psychology with existential psychology, resulting in "existential positive psychology" (EPP).
-This approach differs significantly from positive psychology "as usual" both in terms of epistemology and content.
+Paul Wong has argued for integrating positive psychology with existential psychology, resulting in "existential positive psychology" (EPP).
+This approach differs significantly from positive psychology "as usual" regarding epistemology and content.

 EPP takes a pluralistic and holistic approach to research.
 It is open to insights and wisdom from both the East and the West and research findings from all sources regardless of the paradigm of truth claims.
 In terms of content, it explores both people's existential anxieties and their ultimate concerns.
-Thus, EPP contributes to a broader and more comprehensive understanding of human experiences.
+Thus, EPP contributes to a broader understanding of human experiences.

 Both existential philosophers and psychologists see life as a series of paradoxes, predicaments, and problems.
 From this existential perspective, life is also full of striving and sense-making, tragedies, and triumphs.
-The dynamic interplay between good and evil, negatives and positives is one of the hallmarks of EPP.
+The dynamic interplay between good and evil, negatives and positives, is one of the hallmarks of EPP.
 Positives cannot exist apart from negatives, and authentic happiness grows from pain and suffering.
 This paradoxical view reflects Albert Camus' insight that "there is no joy of life without despair" (p.
 56) and Rollo May's observation that "the ultimate paradox is that negation becomes affirmation" (p.
 164).

 It may be argued that positive psychology is intrinsically existential because it is concerned with such fundamental questions about human existence as: What is the good life?
 What makes life worth living?
 How can one find happiness?
 Positive psychology research on these existential issues without taking into account the existential literature inevitably leads to superficiality or mischaracterization.

 A comprehensive positive psychology cannot be developed without taking into account the reality of death, the only certainty for all living organisms.
 However, human beings alone are burdened with the cognitive capacity to be aware of their own mortality and to fear what may follow after one's own demise.
 However, death awareness may be essential to meaningful living; "though the physicality of death destroys us, the idea of death saves us" (p.
 7).
-Thus, awareness of our finality is indeed an important motivational factor for us to do something meaningful and significant with our lives.
+Thus, awareness of our finality is indeed an important motivational factor for us to do something meaningful and significant in our lives.

 Therefore, EPP advocates that the proper context of studying well-being and the meaningful life is the reality of suffering and death.
 Researchers who share this view include Bretherton and Ørner, Schneider, and Taheny.

-Recently, positive psychologists have recognized that positive psychology is rooted in Humanistic psychology, but in practice it continues to distance itself from its heritage because of the alleged lack of scientific research in humanistic psychology.
-A mature positive psychology needs to return to its existential-humanistic roots, because it can both broaden and deepen positive psychology.
+Recently, positive psychologists have recognized that positive psychology is rooted in Humanistic psychology, but in practice, it continues to distance itself from its heritage because of the alleged lack of scientific research in humanistic psychology.
+A mature positive psychology needs to return to its existential-humanistic roots because it can both broaden and deepen positive psychology.